 About

-I am a graduate student studying naval architecture and aerospace engineering at the University of Michigan.
-I grew up in NYC and developed a passion for hydrodynamics and materials science while pursuing my B.Sc. at Webb Institute.
-In my free time, I like to sail and ski.
+I am a Ph.D. candidate in the Department of Naval Architecture & Marine Engineering at the University of Michigan.
+I grew up in New York City and developed a passion for hydrodynamics and materials science while pursuing my B.Sc. at Webb Institute.
+In my free time, I enjoy watersports and hanging out with friends.
+This website is a central hub of research, ideas, and personal projects I felt like sharing.

 My research interests are in the design optimization of lifting surfaces for marine applications.
 These structures include hydrofoils, propellers, turbines, struts, and energy saving and energy harvesting devices.